cap-js/docs/guides/databases-hana.md

 ::: warning
 Direct migration from _.hdbcds_ to _.hdbmigrationtable_ isn't supported by HDI.
 A deployment using _.hdbtable_ is required upfront.

 [Learn more in the **Enhance Project Configuration for SAP HANA Cloud** section.](#configure-hana){.learn-more}

 During the transition from _.hdbtable_ to _.hdbmigrationtable_ you have to deploy version=1 of the _.hdbmigrationtable_ artifact which may not include any migration steps.
 :::

-HDI supports the _hdbcds > hdbtable > hdbmigrationtable_ migration flow without data loss.
+HDI supports the _hdbcds → hdbtable → hdbmigrationtable_ migration flow without data loss.
 Even going back from _.hdbmigrationtable_ to _.hdbtable_ is possible.
 Keep in mind that you lose the migration history in this case.
 For all transitions you want to execute in HDI, you need to specify an undeploy allowlist as described in [HDI Delta Deployment and Undeploy Allow List](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2b99f19e9264c4d9ae9221b22f6f589/ebb0a1d1d41e4ab0a06ea951717e7d3d.html) in the SAP HANA documentation.

 #### Enabling hdbmigrationtable Generation for Selected Entities During CDS Build {#enabling-hdbmigrationtable-generation}

-If you are migrating your already deployed scenario to _.hdbmigrationtable_ deployment, you have to consider the remarks in [Deploy Artifact Transitions as Supported by HDI](#deploy-artifact-transitions)
+If you are migrating your already deployed scenario to _.hdbmigrationtable_ deployment, you have to consider the remarks in [Deploy Artifact Transitions as Supported by HDI](#deploy-artifact-transitions).

 By default, all entities are still compiled to _.hdbtable_ and you only selectively choose the entities for which you want to build _.hdbmigrationtable_ by annotating them with `@cds.persistence.journal`.